xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 curl http://localhost:8001 -k
 ```

-- You interact with resources using **verbs** (operations):
+- You interact with resources using **verbs** (operations): list, get, create, update, delete, watch, etc...
 - kube proxy is not kubectl proxy
-  - kube proxy is used to enable is a used to enable connectivity between pods and services across different nodes in the cluster.
+  - kube proxy is used to enable connectivity between pods and services across different nodes in the cluster.
   - kubectl proxy is an HTTP proxy service created by kubectl utility to access the kube api server.

 ## Scheduling process